Shrisstyy/news-api/README.md

 # news-api
-A real-time news aggregation system built in Python using NewsAPI, showcasing API handling and dynamic data retrieval.
-A Python-based News Search Application that fetches the latest news articles based on user interest using the NewsAPI.
+A real-time news aggregation system that fetches the latest news articles based on user interest using the NewsAPI.

 Features: